Danish Gold Coast

 A contemporary drawing of Fort Christiansborg, now Osu Castle.
 The outpost to the right is Fort Prøvestenen.

 The Danish Gold Coast (Danske Guldkyst or Dansk Guinea) comprised the colonies that Denmark–Norway controlled in Africa as a part of the Gold Coast (roughly present-day southeast Ghana), which is on the Gulf of Guinea.
 It was colonized by the Dano-Norwegian fleet, first under indirect rule by the Danish West India Company (a chartered company), later as a crown colony of the kingdom of Denmark-Norway.
-The area under Danish influence was over 10,000 square kilometres.
+The area under Danish influence was over 10,000 square kilometres, with an estimated population of approximately 40,000 in 1837.

-The five Danish Gold Coast Territorial Settlements and forts of the Kingdom of Denmark were sold to the United Kingdom in 1850.
+The five Danish forts were sold to the United Kingdom in 1850.
 Denmark had wanted to sell these colonies for some time as the expenses required to run the colonies had increased following the abolition of slavery.
 Although Britain was also struggling with rising costs, it sought to purchase them to reduce French and Belgian influence in the region, as well as to further curtail the slave trade that still operated there.
 The purchased settlements and forts were later incorporated into the British Gold Coast.

 History

-On April 20, 1663, the Danish seizure of Fort Christiansborg and Carlsborg completed the annexation of the Swedish Gold Coast settlements.
-From 1674 to 1755 the settlements were administered by the Danish West India-Guinea Company.
-From December 1680 to 29 August 1682, the Portuguese occupied Fort Christiansborg.
-In 1750 it was made a Danish crown colony.
-From 1782 to 1785 it was under British occupation.